The long and short chronological history of social media

 Year or period: 2016

 Yet another new contender in the social media ecosystem is Gab.
-Also standing for the protection of freedom of speech and individual liberty, Gab also vies for dominance in the market.
+Also standing for protecting freedom of speech and individual liberty, Gab vies for market dominance.

 30. The birth of TikTok was another important step for social media platforms